General Information about Screen Printing Plastisol Inks

 A word of caution about ink additives, it’s easy to upset the chemical balance of plastisol inks by using the wrong additives, or by adding too much of an additive – even if it is the correct type of additive.
 The result can be t-shirt ink that never cures properly, a problem that may not be discovered until your customer washes a shirt and the design falls (i.e. color lose, adhesion or cracking).
 To avoid this problem, use only those additives recommended by the manufacturer, and read the Technical Data Sheets for each ink and additive, and carefully follow their instructions.
 Never add mineral spirits to plastisol ink.
 Although mineral spirits will make it easier to print at first, soon the ink will become even stiffer and harder to print than before.
 Also, it is possible that mineral spirits will prevent the ink from curing properly.

 Store plastisol inks at room temperature.
 Prolonged exposure to temperatures above 90º F (32º C) can cause the ink to start to cure while it's still in the container.

-Clean plastisol ink off your screens with either mineral spirits or any of the various brand name screen washes available from your screen printing supplier.
+Clean plastisol ink off your screens with either mineral spirits or any of the various brand name screens washes available from your screen printing supplier

 Controlling Dye Migration